-Our Options Guidance Evening takes place between 4.30pm and 6.30pm.
+Key Dates for Students Year 9 Options Programme for 2025 Wednesday 26 February 2025 Year 9 assembly to introduce the options process Thursday 6th March 2025 Our Options Guidance Evening takes place between 4.30pm and 6.30pm.
 You will have the opportunity to book to attend one of the presentations at 4.30pm, 5.10pm or 5.50pm and to speak to subject teachers in more detail about their subject options.
-Sunday 14 April 2024 The online options form will need to be completed by midnight.
+Thursday 6th March 2025 Online choice form will be available for completion online.

+It is important your child completes it in priority order with the subject they want to study most as their first choice.
+They must also define a reserve choice.
+Students and parents will be able to access this form by scanning the QR code on the back of the insert given on the options evening to your child indicating their suggested pathway.
+Saturday 19 April 2025 The online options form will need to be completed by midnight.
 All choices completed before this date will be given equal consideration.
 There is no "first come, first serve" protocol.
 The information is then collated and the option blocks will be created from these preferences.
-Any late admissions or changes will need to be put in writing or emailed directly to Mr Harrison. mharrison@guilsborough.northants.sch.uk Page 62 of 65 Contents
+Any late admissions or changes will need to be put in writing or emailed directly to Mr Harrison. mharrison@guilsborough.northants.sch.uk Page 60 of 60 Contents

+YEAR 9 OPTIONS EVENING PLAN-PICNIC AREA AND GYM

+SEND

+mio7 Atð

+Careers

 PICNIC AREA

-Careers

-6th Form

-SEND

-YEAR 9 OPTIONS EVENING PLAN-PICNIC AREA AND GYM